What are Stopwords?

 Meaningful Stopwords and Stop-Phrases

-Sometimes words and phrases that might be considered stopwords or stop-phrases may actually be meaningful or important.
+Sometimes words and phrases that might be considered stopwords or stop-phrases may be meaningful or important.
 For example, the word “the” in the phrase “the matrix” could be considered a stopword, but someone searching for the term may be looking for information about the movie “The Matrix” instead of trying to find information about mathematical information contained in a table of rows and columns (a matrix).

 A search for “Show me the money” might be looking for a movie where the phrase was an important line, repeated a few times in the movie.
-Or a search for “show me the way” might be a request to find songs using that phrase as a title from Peter Frampton or from the band Styx.
+Or a search for “show me the way” might be a request to find songs using that phrase as a title from Peter Frampton or the band Styx.

 A Google stopwords patent granted this week explores how a search engine might look at queries that contain stopwords or stop-phrases, and determine whether or not the stopword or stop-phrase is meaningful enough to include in search results shown to a searcher.